Being pregnant causes your skin to undergo many unwanted changes. Unfortunately, these issues don’t just go away on their own once you’ve given birth.

-The simplest and most effective way for postpartum women to treat these dark patches of skin is to be careful about sun protection, and avoid sunburn at all costs.
-Wear a sunscreen with a SPF of at least 25 every time you go outside, and reapply sunscreen every two hours.
+The simplest and most effective way for postpartum women to treat these dark patches of skin is to be careful about sun protection and avoid sunburn at all costs.
+Wear sunscreen with an SPF of at least 30 every time you go outside, and reapply sunscreen every two hours.
 Over time, the dark patches will begin to fade.

 If you want melasma to go away quicker, you can talk to your dermatologist about other treatment methods.
 Hydroquinone comes in creams and lotions that can be applied to lighten the skin.

-Some of these creams also contain tretinoin or corticosteroids which help to further lighten skin.
+Some of these creams also contain tretinoin or corticosteroids, which help to lighten skin further.
 You can find some hydroquinone creams over the counter, but tretinoins and corticosteroids must be prescribed.
-If these creams do not work for you, a dermatologist may recommend a laser treatment, chemical peel, or dermabrasion procedure for postpartum skincare.
+If these creams do not work for you, a dermatologist may recommend laser treatment, chemical peel, or a dermabrasion procedure for postpartum skincare.

 3. How do you make skin tighten up again?

 All women have some loose skin after birth, so this is just a natural part of postpartum life.
-Age, genetics, pre-pregnancy weight, and number of children you’ve had can all affect your skin’s likeliness to tighten back up again after pregnancy.
-However, there are a few things you can do to deal with this postpartum skincare problem.
+Age, genetics, pre-pregnancy weight, and the number of children you’ve had can all affect your skin’s likeliness to tighten back up again after pregnancy.
+However, you can do a few things to deal with this postpartum skincare problem.